awsdocs/aws-kms-developer-guide/doc_source/services-et.md

 **Important**
 For both client\-side and server\-side encryption, Elastic Transcoder supports only [symmetric KMS keys](concepts.md#symmetric-cmks)\.
 You cannot use an [asymmetric KMS key](symmetric-asymmetric.md#asymmetric-cmks) to encrypt your Elastic Transcoder files\.
 For help determining whether a KMS key is symmetric or asymmetric, see [Identifying symmetric and asymmetric KMS keys](find-symm-asymm.md)\.

 You can enable encryption and specify a key by using the Amazon S3 console or the appropriate Amazon S3 APIs\.
-For more information about how Amazon S3 performs encryption, see [Protecting data using server\-side encryption with KMS keys \(SSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingKMSEncryption.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information about how Amazon S3 performs encryption, see [Protecting data using server\-side encryption with KMS keys \(SSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingKMSEncryption.html) in the *Amazon Simple Storage Service User Guide*\.

 When you protect your input file by using the AWS managed key for Amazon S3 in your account or a customer managed key, Amazon S3 and AWS KMS interact in the following manner: